-Bristol v Northampton (Fri)
+Freeman leads Saints to win over Bristol

-Premiership: Bristol Bears v Northampton Saints (Fri)
+Premiership: Bristol Bears 20-33 Northampton Saints - Freeman scores twice in Saints' victory

 Last updated on .From the section Rugby Union